Image

 Although manslaughter charges in Columbia, MO carry serious consequences, they are not guaranteed outcomes.
 A well-prepared defense can challenge the prosecution’s case, expose weaknesses in the evidence, and, in some situations, lead to reduced charges or a dismissal.

-A manslaughter charge in Columbia, MO can turn your life upside down, but what you do next matters.
+A manslaughter charge in Columbia, MO can feel overwhelming, but it does not define what happens next.

 Call (314) 900-HELP or contact us now to get started with a skilled manslaughter attorney in Columbia, MO.